-- 2.9 Merchant Acquirers provide a payment card processing service, which facilitates customer debit and credit transactions between cardholders and merchants.
-Payment cards that bear card scheme acceptance brands (e.g., MasterCard, Visa and Switch/Maestro) are issued by banks and financial institutions which are members of the relevant card scheme.
-The Merchant Acquirer processes the transactions made by cardholders on behalf of its merchant customers, including, in appropriate cases, seeking authorisation requests from the card issuer when payments are made, and the facilitation of chargebacks, where a transaction is disputed. - 2.10 Payment is made by the Card Issuer to the Card Scheme e.g., Visa.
-Visa in turn makes payment for the transaction to the Merchant Acquirer.
-The Merchant Acquirer makes payment to the individual merchant's bank, which in turn settles with the merchant's account, normally via the clearing system.
-The individual merchant is therefore a customer of the bank with which it maintains a banking relationship, and not a customer of the Card Issuer. - At the outset of the relationship with the merchant, the Merchant Acquirer will gather information on such matters as the expected card turnover, and average ticket value.
+- 2.9 Merchant Acquirers provide a payment card processing service, which facilitates acceptance of payment card transactions between cardholders and merchants.
+Payment cards that bear card scheme acceptance brands (e.g., MasterCard and Visa) are issued by banks and financial institutions which are members of the relevant card scheme.
+The Merchant Acquirer processes the card transaction on behalf of its merchant customer, including, in appropriate cases, seeking authorisation for the transaction from the card issuer. - 2.10 Payment (settlement) is made by the Card Issuer through the Card Scheme e.g., Visa.
+In turn the scheme will pass funds to the Merchant Acquirer through the merchant's bank account.
+The merchant is therefore a customer of (i) the acquiring bank for the purposes of transaction processing, and (ii) the bank with which it maintains its primary banking relationship, which may or may not be the same as the acquirer.
+The merchant does not have a relationship with the Card Issuer.
+For further guidance on transactions through Merchant Acquirers, see Part III, sector 1: Transparency in electronic payments, paragraph 1.18. - At the outset of the relationship with the merchant, the Merchant Acquirer will gather information on such matters as the expected card turnover, and average ticket value.
 This information is assessed in respect to the type of business the merchant is undertaking and the size of such business.